hdthinh1012/codeql-solidity/README.md

    ...
 ```

-The qlpack.cmd that declared `hdthinh1012/solidity-all` packs is in `<codeql-repo>/solidity/ql/lib/`
+The qlpack.yml that declared `hdthinh1012/solidity-all` packs is in `<codeql-repo>/solidity/ql/lib/`
 ```
 name: hdthinh1012/solidity-all
 version: 0.0.1